feitgemel/Python-Code-Cool-Stuff/SadTalker/README.md

 🧠 Part 2: Running the models on one image and audio file .

-🚀 Part 3: Running the models on both : video and audio files
+🚀 Part 3: Running the models on both : video and audio files.
 <br/><br/>

 You can find the link for the [tutorial](https://youtu.be/dqkM0lxrruQ) here.